NREL/HPC/docs/Documentation/Development/VSCode/vscode.md

 Once you have a key pair on your local computer, use the `ssh-copy-id <username>@kestrel.hpc.nrel.gov` command to copy the public portion to Kestrel.
 This will add your public key to the ~/.ssh/authorized_keys file in your Kestrel home directory.
 Alternatively, you may manually add the contents of your PUBLIC key file (for example, the contents of ~/.ssh/id_ed25519.pub or ~/.ssh/id_rsa.pub) onto the end of this file. **Do not delete the existing entries in these files on Kestrel or on Eagle.**

-#### Editing the VSCode SSH Config File
+#### Editing the VS Code SSH Config File

 We will now create a host entry in your local ssh config file to make connecting to Kestrel compute nodes easier.

-Use the remote-ssh command to edit your VSCode ssh config file (~/.ssh/config).
+Use the remote-ssh command to edit your VS Code ssh config file (~/.ssh/config).
 Add the following:

 ```
 Host x?00?c*